sethadam1/essential-mac-apps/README.md

 The world's leading cloud storage service that seamlessly syncs your files across devices, enables easy sharing and collaboration, and provides reliable backup for your important documents.

 ### [Tailscale](https://tailscale.com/)
-A modern VPN service that creates secure networks between your devices using WireGuard technology, making it easy to access your files and services from anywhere securely.##
+A modern VPN service that creates secure networks between your devices using WireGuard technology, making it easy to access your files and services from anywhere securely.

+---

- Clipboard & Text
+## Clipboard & Text

 Enhance your text workflow with powerful clipboard management tools.